Synthetic fibered $(\infty,1)$-category theory: Right orthogonal and LARI families

 \subsubsection{LARI families}

 \begin{defn}[LARI families] Let $P:B \to \UU$ be a family, and $j:Y \to X$ be any type map or shape inclusion.
-Writing $\pi: E \to B$ for the associated fibration, we call $P$ a \emph{$j$-LARI family} if and only we have a LARI adjunction (in one of the senses of \cref{thm:char-lari}) in the following diagram:
+Writing $\pi: E \to B$ for the associated fibration, we call $P$ a \emph{$j$-LARI family} if and only we have a LARI adjunction (in one of the equivalent formulations of~\cref{thm:char-lari}) in the following diagram:

 \end{defn}

 LARI fibrations generalize right orthogonal fibrations, as we will see. \begin{prop}[Adjoint equivalences, { \cite[Proposition 2.1.11/12]{RV}}] Let $u:B \to A$ be an equivalence between Rezk types.
 Then there exists a functor $f:A \to B$ s.t.~$f \dashv u$.